catseye/Robin/doc/Robin.md

 of an evaluation environment, where the symbols in the heads of the sublists are bound to the values in the tails of the pairs.
-Binding alists can be created from the environment currently in effect (such as in the case of the second argument of a macro) and can be used to change the evaluation environment that is in effect (such as in the first argument to `eval`.)
+Binding alists can be created from the environment currently in effect (such as in the case of the second argument of a fexpr) and can be used to change the evaluation environment that is in effect (such as in the first argument to `eval`.)

 (d) Standard Environments